 Having more than 30 years of combined experience with IV therapy, the physicians at BCNC are experts in this modality and are well qualified to determine whether intravenous nutritional therapy is the right solution for your health concerns.

 The doctors are well trained, certified and experienced in advanced IV therapeutics, chelation therapy, ozone/MAH and parenteral nutrition and are familiar with PICC and central line access, maintenance and dressing changes.
 All providers are BLS certified and we stock all necessary medications and materials in the unlikely event of an emergency.
-As well, we employ an extremely skilled ACLS certified paramedic to administer all of our infusions via IV pump for exact drip rates as well as maintain an in-house lab should any urgent samples need to be drawn on site.
+Our highly skilled infusion technician administers all of our infusions via IV pump for exact drip rates.
+We also maintain an in-house lab should any urgent samples need to be drawn on site.

 In certain situations, the physicians at BCNC may require that regular labwork be done to monitor common blood markers, electrolytes and liver and kidney function.